FAUexchange – Frequently asked questions

 It is important that the person who writes the letter knows you as well as possible.
 If you have only just started studying at FAU and haven’t yet got to know your lecturers/professors very well, then you will have to now make an effort to do so.
 Think which class you have done particularly well in, where you may have made a lasting impression.
 Call in to see the lecturer or professor during their office hours as soon as possible, and introduce yourself and your plans for spending time abroad.
 Give the person you have chosen plenty of time to write the letter.

 The letter of recommendation should give details of your academic achievements and suitability for a stay abroad.
-It must be printed on the Chair’s official letterhead and submitted in the original.
+It must be printed on the Chair’s official letterhead and submitted per mail.
 The letter of recommendation ought to be written in either English or the teaching language of the preferred university, as if your application is successful in the internal round of applications at FAU, it may be forwarded to the partner university.